 Milan is like a non-stop caleidoscope.
 The city whose streets are jammed with fashionistas and lined with upscale restaurants, is a historical jewel.
 The precious past is illuminated here in every building, street, square and park.

 Ready for a dive into history?
-Our Moscow guide Anna traveled to Milan collected some interesting facts for you.
+Our Moscow tour guide Anna traveled to Milan collected some interesting facts for you.

 - According to archaeologists, Milan was founded by the Celts in 600 BC.
 The Romans named the town Mediolanum, which means Mediterranean in Latin.